 The types of personal data we collect

-We collect names and contact details including your postal address, telephone numbers and email addresses.
+We collect names and contact details, including your postal address, telephone numbers and email addresses.
 We collect identification information from you in order to verify your identity, which may include a copy of your driving licence, passport and/or a bank statement or utility bill.

 If you are a client, we collect additional personal data as is necessary to properly represent you and carry out your lawful instructions to us.
-This can include personal and business financial information, health and medical information, information on your family members and their circumstances.
+This can include personal and business financial information, employment information, personal circumstances, health and medical information, information on your family members and their circumstances.

 What we will do with your personal data?

 Where you are a client, we will use your personal data to act on your behalf in the matter or matters you have instructed us in.
 These are set out in the Terms of Business we have sent to you.

 We will also be in touch with you from time to time to explain other services we can provide that may be relevant to your circumstances and inform you about changes in the law that might impact on you, your family, your business or your employment or which otherwise may affect you.
 If you do not wish to receive such communications, please let us know and you will be excluded from receiving them.

 Where you are not a client, we will process your data for the purpose of carrying out our client's instructions in a transaction or case in which we're acting.

 On what basis are we processing your personal data?

 The following Lawful Bases apply where we process personal data for our clients:

 Where we process your personal data in pursuit of legitimate interests, you have the right to object to us using your personal data for the above purposes.
 If you wish to object to any of the above processing, please contact us at firstname.lastname@example.org.
 If we agree and comply with your objection, this may affect our ability to undertake the tasks above to represent you as our client.